118 WallyPower: Technical specifications

 The price of the 118 Wallypower is US$33 million for the triple gas turbine version, or $22 million for twin diesels.
 It has a range of 1500 nmi at 9 kn, or 300 nmi at 60 kn.
 Fuel capacity is 22,000 liters (5800 US gallons).
 At the maximum speed of 60 kn the gas turbine uses 15 US gallons / 58 liters of fuel per nautical mile, 900 gallons / 3500 liters per hour.
 The boat displaces only 95 tons because of the sophisticated building technology that uses a hybrid structure to save weight, and can accommodate six guests and six crew.

 Awards

 The 118 WallyPower won the Millennium Yacht Design Award, organised by Seatec (the yachting and shipping technology show of Carrarafiere), for the "Layout of the Third Millennium."
 It was the sole boat in the San Francisco Museum of Modern Art architecture and design exhibition (2004/5), 'Glamour: Fabricating Affluence'.

-Popular culture

-The 118 WallyPower has appeared in popular UK car programme Top Gear – where it was compared with a Pagani Zonda S Roadster – as well as the movie The Island.